Explore the world with Sea|mester just like Destiny

-Destiny’s heading out on Sea|mester’s 90-day voyage from Bali to South Africa this fall.
+Destiny recently completed our 90-day Sea|mester voyage from Bali to South Africa.
 If you’re here from her content, welcome!
-Dive into the details and start exploring your own adventure.
+Dive into the details and start planning your own adventure.

 Destiny Benway